mapsme/borders/mwm_size_prediction/README.md

-First, with the help of the web app I split the forementioned countries/regions down to the "county"-subregions in general sense of a "county" &ndash; it's an admin level which is too small for MWMs, but regions of one level higher are too big, so that a usual MWM would be a cluster of "counties".
+First, with the help of the web app I split the forementioned countries/regions down to the "county"-subregions in general sense of a "county" &ndash; it's an admin level which is too small for MWMs while regions of one level higher are too big, so that a usual MWM would be a cluster of "counties".

-Japan was a special case, so `extract_mwm_geo_data.py` script contains a function to split the country into subregions.
+Japan was a special case &ndash; leaf regions are mix of (6) and (7)-al subregions, so `extract_mwm_geo_data.py` script contains a function to split the country into subregions.

-The `extract_mwm_geo_data.py` script, endowed with a valid connection to the database with borders, gathers information about all borders of a given country/region and its descendants: id, parent_id, admin level, name, full area, land area (so the table with land borders of the planet is necessary), city/town count and population, hamlet/village count and population.
+The `extract_mwm_geo_data.py` script, endowed with a valid connection to the database with borders, gathers information about all borders of a given country/region and its descendants: id, parent_id, admin level, name, full area, land area (so the table with land borders of the planet is necessary), city/town count and population, hamlet/village count and population, and from some timepoint &ndash; coastline length.

-One should keep in mind that some borders may be absent in OSM, so a region may not be fully covered by subregions.
-So, a region area (or places cout, or population) may be greater than the sum of areas of its subregions.
+One should keep in mind that some borders may be absent in OSM, so a region may not be fully covered with subregions.
+So, a region area (or places count, or population) may be greater than the sum of areas of its detected subregions.
 One way is to fix borders by hand.
-Another way, that I followed, is to select areas, cities and population from the database even for upper-level regions (except countries, for which the calculation would run too long and is not useful).
+Another way, that I followed, is to select areas, cities and population from the database even for upper-level regions (except countries, for which the calculation would run too long and is not very useful).

 #### Mwm size data gathering

 Having borders division of the training countries in the web app, I download all borders, changing the poly-file naming procedure so that the name to contain the region id.
 The id would be the link between files with geodata and mwm sizes data.
-So we have many border file with names like _03565917_Japan_Gunma Prefecture_Numata.poly_ that I place into the `omim/data/borders/` directory instead of original borders.
+So we have many border files with names like _03565917_Japan_Gunma Prefecture_Numata.poly_ that I place into the `omim/data/borders/` directory instead of original borders.